- 320A Haworth Building (Y2), Centre for Computational Biology Large Teaching and Meeting Room

 - Engineering and Physical Sciences, Lectures Talks and Workshops, Life and Environmental Sciences, Medical and Dental Sciences, Research

-The first in a series of CRUK Centre and CCB bioinformatics workshops will focus on;
+The next CRUK Centre and CCB bioinformatics workshop will focus on;

 Run by Dr Boris Noyvert, CRUK Centre Bioinformatician